rust-lang/rfcs/text/0000-crate-name-transfer.md

 ### Why would anyone volunteer to be a Responsible Party?

-Two volunteers expressed interest in the pre-eRFC thread on the internals forum (disclosure: one of them is the RFC author).
-I believe this is already sufficient to move forward with the RFC.
+At least three existing Rust team members and at least two reputable community members have already expressed willingness.
+(Disclosure: one of them is the RFC author.)
+I believe this is sufficient to move forward with the RFC.

 If in the future it becomes impossible to find a willing qualified candidate, this would be sufficient reason for a team to terminate the experiment, which immediately returns us to the status quo.
 Note that a gap in coverage does not automatically terminate the experiment.
-Termination would be a team decision based on the negatives of having the process continue to exist without a person behind it, as well as the perceived likelihood of a qualified candidate turning up in time.
+Termination would be a team decision based on the negatives of having the process continue to exist without a team behind it, as well as the perceived likelihood of qualified candidates turning up in time.

 # Rationale and alternatives